jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

     IEEE802154_RADIO_RX_START,

     /**
-     * @brief the transceiver received a packet and there's a packet in the
+     * @brief the transceiver received a packet and there is a packet in the
      *        internal framebuffer.
      *
      * The transceiver is in @ref IEEE802154_TRX_STATE_RX_ON state when
-     * this funcion is called, but with framebuffer protection (either
+     * this function is called, but with framebuffer protection (either
      * dynamic framebuffer protection or disabled RX).
 Thus, the packet
-     * won't be overwritten before calling the @ref ieee802154_radio_read
+     * will not be overwritten before calling the @ref ieee802154_radio_read
      * function.
 However, @ref ieee802154_radio_read MUST be called in
      * order to receive new packets.
-If there's no interest in the
+If there is no interest in the
      * packet, the function can be called with a NULL buffer to drop
      * the packet.
      */